turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 end
 ```

-__Hmmmm....__ that wasn't very effective.
+Hmmmm.
+That wasn't very effective.

-One tricky thing with threads -- since they represent an independent,
+One tricky thing with threads is that since they represent an independent,
 asynchronous execution context, there's nothing for the main thread
 to do once it has dispatched the other threads.
 Thus, it exists, and our
 script ends.
 We need a way to keep the main thread alive, waiting on